EnnengYang/ennengyang.github.io/_pages/about.md

 # 🔥 News

 <ul class="projects-box" id="projects-box">
+<li> 2025.10: Our one paper about model merging is accepted to TPAMI 2025.</li>
 <li> 2025.09: Our two papers about continual model merging are accepted to NeurIPS 2025.</li>
 <li> 2025.05: Our one paper about knowledge editing is accepted to ACL (main) 2025.</li>
 <li> 2025.05: Our one paper about model merging is accepted to ICML 2025.</li>